 Being separated from the company of others no doubt meant excommunication or exclusion from the congregation by the ruling elders (Emil Schurer's History of the Jewish People, Book 4, page 60).
 Thus, while in Matthew's account Yeshua was dealing with their desire for revenge (5:40), in Luke's account He was speaking more of a violent assault, no doubt by the religious authorities.
 This is further apparent by the different words used by the two evangelists.
 The Greek word for smite in MATTHEW is rhapizo but in LUKE it is typto which suggested an attack using the fist (see Thayer's Greek-English Lexicon).

-Nevertheless, Yeshua was warning His disciples that they could expect resistance and active harassment by the unbelievers.
-Perhaps some of them would be persecuted unto torture and even death.
-But they should not despair for any price they paid was a small cost for being counted as His disciple and being crowned in the eternal kingdom of His Heavenly Father.
-As He later warned, "So likewise, whosoever he be of you that forsaketh not all that he hath, he cannot be my disciple" (LUKE 14:33).
+Nevertheless, Yeshua was warning His disciples that they could expect resistance and active harassment from their co-religioninst.
+Perhaps some of them would be persecuted unto torture and even death, but they should not despair, for any price they paid was a small cost for being counted as His disciples, and then being crowned in the eternal kingdom of His Heavenly Father.
+As He later reminded them, "So likewise, whosoever he be of you that forsaketh not all that he hath, he cannot be my disciple" (LUKE 14:33).

 Along a similar line, the reader might wonder if we are not suppose to forever forgive those who would do us harm.
 We are reminded of when Peter asked the Lord how many times he must forgive his brother and Yeshua replied that the offender should be forgiven seven times seventy (MATTHEW 18:21-22).
 But again, He was no doubt speaking figuratively, not wanting to give Peter a limit which he would then shoot for.
 To quote Abraham Mitrie Rihbany from The Syrian Christ, page 138.